-Pointed Tip – The pointed tip allows better accuracy at longer ranges when compared to its round nose counterpart.
+- Pointed Tip: The pointed bullet tip allows better accuracy at longer ranges when compared to its round nose counterpart.
 Will everyone notice this accuracy?
 Maybe not, but experienced pros and seasoned hunters should be able to tell the difference right away.

-Jacket – These bullets are usually jacketed with a copper-alloy and this helps keep the bullet from deforming when fired or in flight and helps create the perfect environment for uniform expansion with each shot.
+- Jacket: These bullets are usually jacketed with a copper-alloy, and this helps keep the bullet from deforming when fired or in flight, as well as helps create the perfect environment for uniform expansion with each shot.

-Brand Specific – Each brand will use their own special technique when making their PSP bullets so you end up with quite a nice selection.
-You can choose this type of bullet designed for different types of game, skin thickness and range and you can usually find exactly what you need.
+- Brand Specific: Each brand will use their own special technique when making their PSP bullets, so you end up with quite a nice selection.
+You can choose this type of bullet designed for different game, skin thickness and range.

 Pointed Soft-Point Advantages

-One of the main advantages to this particular bullet type is the huge array of styles you can get it in.
-You can get these in boat tail, with different jacket styles, with various materials incorporated into the tip or core and much more.
+One of the main advantages of this particular bullet type is the huge array of styles you can get it in – including boat tail, with different jacket styles, with various materials incorporated into the tip or core, and much more.
 These can be used for hunting game of all sizes, with a centerfire caliber range from .22 to .338 Lapua.
 If shooting targets on the range or in your backyard is your choice, the PSP offers excellent accuracy.
-Versatility is the name of the game and these bullets perform very well for any application they’re designed for.
-Hunting is the primary use of course but they can be used for much more.
+Versatility is the name of the game, and these bullets perform very well for any application.
+Hunting is the primary use, of course, but they can be used for much more.

 Pointed Soft-Point Disadvantages